 First, you have to take a bus to Sierpe.
 From there, you can catch a boat to Drake Bay.
 Currently, there is one daily direct Tracopa bus from San Jose to Sierpe.
 It leaves at 8:30 am and drives down the coast so you can also hop on along the way, for example in Uvita.
 It takes around 7 hours, leaving you very little time to catch the last boat.
 Tracopa buses to Palmar Norte run much more frequent.
 Here, you can change to a local bus to Sierpe or even take a taxi if you’re not on a tight budget.

 Two daily boats run from Sierpe to Drake Bay: The 11:30 am boat is $15 per person and the 3:30 pm boat is $20 per person.
 The boat takes around one hour, leaving you very little time to settle in before sunset if you take the later boat.

 Of course, the easiest way to see the area is a tour.
-Most of the tours leave from Uvita and take a whole day.
+Most of the tours leave from Uvita but you can also find tours from Manuel Antonio and even San Jose.
+Corcovado National Park tours take at least a whole day.
 They include a boat ride, a hike and some beach time.
 This convenient sampler comes at a price but is the perfect choice if you don’t have a lot of time.

 We chose the super budget-friendly Corcovado Adventures for our stay.
 For as little as 14$ per night, you can stay in dorms, but there is also the option to stay in tents or private rooms.
 You can walk into town along the Drake Bay Hiking Trail and there’s a soda relatively close by.
 We still recommend bringing your food with you as the hostel provides a kitchen.
 The beach in front is nice but the current is very strong so beware if you want to swim.
 The accommodation is pretty basic with no hot water so we really only recommend it for the budget traveller.